Surf City (song): Release

 Released in May 1963, two months later it became the first surf song to reach number one on national record charts, remaining at the top of the Billboard Hot 100 for two weeks.
 The single crossed over to the Billboard R&B Chart where it peaked at number 3.
 It also charted in the UK, reaching number 26.
 Before the single, Jan and Dean made music which was largely inspired by East Coast black vocal group records.
 The success of "Surf City" gave them a unique sound and identity which would be followed by five more top ten hits inspired by Los Angeles surf or hot rod life.

 The Beach Boys' manager and Wilson's father Murry was reportedly irate about the song, believing that Brian had wasted a number one record which could have gone to his group, the Beach Boys.
 Brian later told Teen Beat, "I was proud of the fact that another group had had a number 1 track with a song I had written ...
 But dad would hear none of it. ...
 He called Jan a 'record pirate'."

 The single's picture sleeve featured a photo of Jan and Dean with future actress Linda Gaye Scott.
 (A different photo from the same session appeared on the cover of their "Jan And Dean Take Linda Surfin'" album.)

+Legacy

+In 1991, after moving to Huntington Beach, California, Dean Torrence helped convince elected officials that the town be officially nicknamed Surf City.
+In 2006, the official trademark of "Surf City USA" was registered to Huntington Beach with the U.S. Patent & Trademark Office after an extended legal challenge from merchants in Santa Cruz.
+As of 2024, more than 90 businesses in the city included "Surf City" as part of their name.